 Sustainability can sometimes be confusing – especially when you don’t have all the facts.
 The coffee industry is no exception to that.
-What is the most sustainable way to brew coffee at home?
+What is the most sustainable coffee to buy and enjoy at home?
 How do you know that your coffee is sustainably sourced?
 What do you need to look out for?
-With those questions in mind, we wanted to discuss what you need to know about sustainability and coffee, and how we can all make it more environmentally and socially sustainable.
+With those questions in mind, we wanted to cover everything you need to know about sustainability and coffee, and how we can all make it more environmentally and socially sustainable.

 According to the British Coffee Association, the UK loves its coffee.
 We now drink approximately 95 million cups of coffee per day, 7 million of which are served in disposable paper coffee cups.
 Unfortunately, less than 1 in 400 is recycled.
 This is because the UK doesn’t have enough facilities capable of recycling the cups, and it’s an expensive process.

 Furthermore, the Food Empowerment Project reports that coffee farmers typically earn only 7–10% of the retail price of coffee.
 Coupled with this is competition among growers, which has led to price reductions and undercutting.
 This leaves farmers with no safety margin when supply drops or bad weather hits.
 Unfortunately, this has led to cycles of exploitation by large companies.

 At Balance Coffee, we are committed to sustainability both in terms of the environment and social issues.
 We always ensure that we choose the suppliers and coffee farmers who we work with extremely carefully.
 We buy higher-priced coffees, which means that more of the profit goes to the farmers.
 This improves the living standards of coffee producers, and in turn allows them to reinvest in more eco-friendly farming practices.